 It’s super easy to get some superfood fibre in your day!

 Quick increases of fibre can cause bloating and discomfort.
 Increase by around 5g of fibre per day for a week until you reach your 25g goal.
-We recommend food sources of fibre as opposed to fibre drinks etc. Drinking at least 2 Litres of filtered water a day is essential for optimum health, when increasing your fibre intake adequate water intake is very important.
+We recommend food sources of fibre as opposed to fibre drinks etc, however sometimes a really good quality fibre supplement is suitable.
+Drinking at least 2 Litres of filtered water a day is essential for optimum health, when increasing your fibre intake adequate water intake is very important.
 Increasing fibre without adequate water will lead to constipation in most people.

 For ease of comparison we have used a cup as our measurement.
 Some of these examples you would never have a cup at a time, for example chia seeds.
 Some good sources of fibre include:

 |Dried Fig (3)||10.5|

 |Fennel (small bulb)||3g|